I believe email is the best way for someone to start a business online.

-Now you know how to write an email.
-But why are you writing it?
-You need to decide what products to promote.
-Fortunately, this is easier than you might think…
+That was all on how to write an email.
+But why is it being written?
+The next step is deciding what products to promote.
+Fortunately, this is easier than most people think…

-Obviously, you could and should promote your own offers whenever possible, but these will not fill all of your promotional opportunities.
-You need to fill in the gaps with affiliate offers.
+Obviously, it would be great to promote original offers whenever possible, but these will not fill all promotional opportunities.
+Fill in the gaps with affiliate offers.

-When it comes to affiliate offers, how do you choose what you will promote?
+When it comes to affiliate offers, how do we choose what we will promote?
 There are hundreds of thousands of products in dozens of niches.
-You need to select the ones that will sell well.
+Select the ones that will sell well.
 Making this selection is based on the following two factors:

 1. Is it a good product?

-You absolutely MUST believe in the product.
-Ideally you have used it yourself.
-You have to be fully confident that the product is a Level 10 quality.
-If it is any less and you endorse it, you will lose trust with your email subscribers.
+We absolutely MUST believe in the product.
+Ideally we have used it ourselves.
+We have to be fully confident that the product is a Level 10 quality.
+If it is any less and we endorse it, we will lose trust with our email subscribers.

-Please remember that when you promote a product, YOU will be held accountable for the results.
-Even if it is someone else’s product, if it ends up being a waste of money and time, you are the one your subscribers will blame.
-You will lose your relationship with them.
+Please remember that when we promote a product, WE will be held accountable for the results.
+Even if it is someone else’s product, if it ends up being a waste of money and time, we are the ones our subscribers will blame.
+This will ruin the subscriber relationship.

 2. Does the product convert well?

-You might believe in the product, but you also want to make money by promoting it.
-This requires you to make sure the product converts well.
-You need to know that the person selling the product has a history of good product conversions.
+We might believe in the product, but we also want to make money by promoting it.
+This requires us to make sure the product converts well.
+We need to know that the person selling the product has a history of good product conversions.

-To find out if the product converts well, you can do the following:
+To find out if the product converts well, we can do the following:

 - Ask a friend or colleague who has promoted the product.

-- Ask the seller to provide you with the conversion data.
+- Ask the seller to provide the conversion data.

-- Run a test campaign to a small segment of your list.
+- Run a test campaign to a small segment of the list.